 10:10 am – 2:00 pm: Taipa Village.
 Make sure to check out the Taipa Houses Museum and everything between Sam Po Temple and Tin Hau Temple.
 There’s a ton to see in the Village and just getting lost on its narrow streets is very enjoyable too.

 Take a pass on the Museum of Taipa and Coloane History though, since it’s one of the most boring museums I’ve ever been to.

-Lunch suggestion: Taipa Village is home to two of my favorite Portuguese restaurants: A Petisqueira and Antonio.
+Lunch suggestion: Taipa Village is home to two of my favorite Portuguese restaurants: A Petisqueira and O Manuel.
 Unless it’s a weekend, reservations usually aren’t essential, but it’s never a bad idea to make them anyway.